Timbung Pokhari

-The lake is visited by Hindu and Buddhist pilgrims from Nepal and India, mainly in the month of Shrawan (July–August) and during festivals like Janai Purnima and Naga Panchami.
+The lake is visited by anybody who believes in miracle known as bhakal.
 Locals believe that wishes of pilgrims come true by visiting the lake.

 The lake can be reached by about two days on foot from Chyangthapu.

 The perfect time to visit the Timbung Pokhari is between March – October and in Mid-July – August.
 In this period of time, sight seekers get a chance to explore the natural biodiversity, scenic view of Mt.
 Kanchenjunga and Pokhari itself in a more close-up look.